chocolatey-community/chocolatey-test-environment/ReadMe.md

 ### Preparing the Testing Environment

  1. Ensure setup above is good on your machine.
- 1. Fork and Clone this repository
+ 2. Fork and Clone this repository
- 1. Open a command line (`PowerShell.exe`/`cmd.exe` on Windows, `bash` everywhere else) and navigate to the root folder of the repository.
+ 3. Open a command line (`PowerShell.exe`/`cmd.exe` on Windows, `bash` everywhere else) and navigate to the root folder of the repository.
 You know you are in the right place when you do a `dir` or `ls` and `Vagrantfile` is in your path.
    * No idea if bash on Windows (through Git/CygWin) is supported.
 If you run into issues, it is better to just use `PowerShell.exe` or `cmd.exe`.
 Please do not file issues stating it doesn't work.
- 1. Run `vagrant up` to prepare the machine for testing.
+ 4. Run `vagrant up` to prepare the machine for testing.
-   * **Note** due to the way that vagrant works, the first time that you run this command, the vagrant box named __chocolatey/test-environment__ needs to be downloaded from the [Vagrant Cloud](https://app.vagrantup.com/chocolatey/boxes/test-environment).
+   * **NOTE:** Due to the way that vagrant works, the first time that you run this command, the vagrant box named __chocolatey/test-environment__ needs to be downloaded from the [Vagrant Cloud](https://app.vagrantup.com/chocolatey/boxes/test-environment).
 This will take quite a while, and should only be attempted on a reasonably fast connection, that doesn't have any download limit restrictions.
 Once it has downloaded it will import the box and apply the scripts and configurations to the box as listed inside the `Vagrantfile`.
 You can find the downloaded box in the `~/.vagrant.d` or `c:\users\username\.vagrant.d` folder.
- 1. Now the box is ready for you to start testing against.
+ 5. Now the box is ready for you to start testing against.
- 1. Run the following command: `vagrant sandbox on`.
+ 6. Run the following command: `vagrant sandbox on`.
 This takes a snapshot of the VM using the [vagrant plugin](https://github.com/jedi4ever/sahara) that was installed earlier.
 This means that after testing packages, the VM can be returned to this known "good" state.
+	 - **NOTE:** The Sahara plugin does not support Hyper-V, however, you can still use Hyper-V to test given the following instructions.
+	 - If you are using Hyper-V you can instead right-click on the VM in Hyper-V and click "Checkpoint" to create a checkpoint of this known "good" state.
+Right-click on the checkpoint and click "Apply" to return to this known "good" state before the next test.

 ### Testing a Package